InjecGuard: Benchmarking and Mitigating Over-defense in Prompt Injection Guardrail Models

 \subsection{Data Collection and Augmentation}

-Similar to existing models, we first collect a wide range of prompt injection and benign corpus as the training data.
-Specifically, we select $20$ open-source datasets, including the benign datasets like Alpaca~\cite{alpaca}, the prompt injection datasets like Safeguard-Injection~\cite{safe_guard_prompt_injection}, and the datasets generated by existing injection attack, such as TaskTrack~\cite{tasktracker}).
+\lh{ Almost all existing injection guard solutions (e.g., FMops~\cite{fmops}, PromptGuard~\cite{promptguard}, ProtectAIv2~\cite{protectai}) have only open-sourced their models, but the datasets and implementation details used for training remain closed-source.
+This means that there is no off-the-shelf public dataset available for training injection guard models.
+Therefore, the first step is to collect a wide range of prompt injection and benign corpus as a basic training dataset. } Specifically, we select $20$ open-source datasets, including the benign datasets like Alpaca~\cite{alpaca}, the prompt injection datasets like Safeguard-Injection~\cite{safe_guard_prompt_injection}, and the datasets generated by existing injection attack, such as TaskTrack~\cite{tasktracker}).
 However, upon analyzing these datasets, we identify a long-tail issue in these datasets: certain input formats frequently exploited in prompt injection attacks—such as CSV files—are underrepresented.
 To address this, we implement a data-centric augmentation procedure, generating additional data for these long-tail formats.
 Using GPT-4o-mini, we create some prompt injection samples in 17 formats, including Email, Document, Chat Conversation, JSON, Code, Markdown, HTML, URL, Base64, Table, XML, CSV, Config File, Log File, Image Link, Translation, and Website.
 After augmentation, our final training dataset for \modelname~comprises $61,089$ benign samples and $15,666$ prompt injection samples, where $435$ samples are generated by our data-centric augmentation procedure.
-Detailed statistics of the training data and prompt for data-centric augmentation are provided in the Appendix.~\ref{appendix_data} and~\ref{sec_augmentation_prompt}, respectively.
+Detailed statistics of the training data and prompt for data-centric augmentation are provided in the Appendix.~\ref{appendix_data} and~\ref{sec_augmentation_prompt}.